The Cruel Sea (1953 film): Ships

-(In the book, the new ship which replaced Compass Rose was a fictional River-class frigate HMS Saltash.
+In the book, the new ship which replaced Compass Rose was a fictional River-class frigate HMS Saltash.
 These ships were significantly larger than the Castle-class corvettes, but had been paid off or sold abroad when the film was made.
-However, in 1954 a recommissioned Royal Canadian Navy River-class frigate HMCS New Glasgow was made available to play the fictional HMS Rockhampton in the John Wayne film The Sea Chase.)
+In 1954 a recommissioned Royal Canadian Navy River-class frigate HMCS New Glasgow was made available to play the fictional HMS Rockhampton in the John Wayne film The Sea Chase.
 In the film, when boarding their new ship, the characters of Ericson and Lockhart remark that neither of them have heard of a castle in Saltash – in reality there is no such thing, although there are a number of fortifications in the local area.

 Both ships were based in Plymouth, with Plymouth Sound standing in for the River Mersey.
 The scenes of the ships at sea were filmed in the English Channel just out of sight of land.
-These coastal waters and a summer shooting schedule meant that the sea was generally too calm to effectively portray conditions on the Atlantic in winter, so the ships were taken to the Portland Race.
+These coastal waters and a summer shooting schedule meant that the sea was generally too calm to portray conditions on the Atlantic in winter, so the ships were taken to the Portland Race.
 Although only a couple of miles offshore, a number of conflicting tidal streams and a sandbank provide predictable, albeit often dangerous, large waves and a disturbed sea.
 Ships usually deliberately avoid the Portland Race but Compass Rose was taken straight through during the peak of the tide to get the required shots.

 Reception

-Box Office
+Box office

 It was the most successful film at the British box office in 1953 and caused Jack Hawkins to be voted the most popular star with British audiences.

-Most British war films of this era performed poorly at the US box office; however, the film was one of the few to buck this trend.
-It earned £215,000 (approximately £4.9million by 2013 standards) in the United States, a high figure for British films at the time.
-(Variety reported this figure at US $600,000.).
+Most British war films of this era performed poorly at the US box office but this was one of the few to buck the trend.
+It earned £215,000 (approximately £4.9million by 2013 standards) in the United States, then a high figure for British films (Variety reported this figure at US$600,000.).